 Awards for local authorities

-Open to County Councils, a submission in this category needs to demonstrate progress and improvement across a range of transport policy areas supported by clear results.
+This award is open to all UK & Ireland County Councils, City Councils, District Councils, Unitaries, London Boroughs; a submission in this category needs to demonstrate progress and improvement across a range of transport policy areas supported by clear results.

 A submission in this category should demonstrate progress and improvement across a range of passenger transport policy areas supported by clear results.
 We are looking for evidence that patronage levels are buoyant and satisfaction ratings are improving.